apache/parquet-format/README.md

     * BOOLEAN - false, true
     * INT32, INT64 - Signed comparison.
     * FLOAT, DOUBLE - Signed comparison with special handling of NaNs and signed zeros.
-The details are documented in... not totally ordered due to special case like NaN.
-They require special handling when reading statistics.
-The details are documented in parquet.thrift in the `ColumnOrder` union.
-They are summarized here but parquet.thrift is considered authoritative:
+The details are documented in parquet.thrift in the
+      `ColumnOrder` union.
+They are summarized
+       here but parquet.thrift is considered authoritative:
         * NaNs should not be written to min or max statistics fields.
-        * Only -0 should be written into min statistics fields (if only +0 is present in the column it should be converted to -0.0).
-        * Only +0 should be written into a max statistics fields (if only -0 is present it must be convereted to +0).
+        * If the computed max value is zero (whether negative or positive), `+0.0` should be written into the max statistics field.
+       * If the computed min value is zero (whether negative or positive), `-0.0` should be written into the min statistics field.

       For backwards compatibility when reading files:
         *   If the min is a NaN, it should be ignored.